-Registering and incorporating the business is unfortunately just as important as the other requirements unless you’re simply selling lemonade on the sidewalk.
-You need to let the state know that you’ll be running a business in order to make it legal and that your business liabilities and legal obligations should be separated from your personal ones.
+Unfortunately, registering and incorporating the business is just as important as the other requirements unless you’re simply selling lemonade on the sidewalk.
+It would help if you let the state know that you’ll be running a business to make it legal and that your business liabilities and legal obligations should be separated from your personal ones.

-Incorporation and other legal matters are not something that anyone can handle or would honestly want to, they just want to get down to business right away.
+Incorporation and other legal matters are not something that anyone can handle or would honestly want to; they want to get down to business right away.
 But there are people and companies out there who are actually enthusiastic about helping others get their businesses off the ground.

-Startups can go to online legal services to help register their companies with the state, or to incorporation services that handle much of the legal matters.
+Startups can go to online legal services to help register their companies with the state or incorporate services that handle legal matters.

-The top online company formation services are assisting hundreds of thousands of entrepreneurs to form online an LLC, C-Corp, S-Corp, or Delaware Corporation, and do it in any state.
+The top online company formation services assist hundreds of thousands of entrepreneurs to form an LLC, C-Corp, S-Corp, or Delaware Corporation online and do it in any state.
 ZenBusiness has helped over 100,000+ entrepreneurs form a business in just the past 3 years!

 Incfile has formed over 500,000 businesses in the past 20 years.

 We have already covered those services, and we think they are the best incorporation services right now, but there are some new kids on the block, such as Clerky, Gust, and Stripe Atlas.
 These three services handle the incorporation process and post-incorporation requirements also.
 For this article, we will focus on Clerky, Gust, and Stripe Atlas.